krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 ### Tuning Spark Executor

-Most of the time, we allocate static resources to the application.
+Most of the time, we allocate __static resources to the application__.
 But what if some day you are getting massive data in source and the other day you are getting small data?
 Static allocation will not be a practical choice in this scenario.

 We can dynamically add/remove executors according to our Spark application's workload.
-Spark has a dynamic allocation technique to enable executor scaling.
+Spark has a __dynamic allocation technique to enable executor scaling__.
 This approach is best when we have an inconsistent workload daily.

 Set the: